Blosc/python-blosc/ANNOUNCE.rst

 ==============================
-Announcing python-blosc 1.11.2
+Announcing python-blosc 1.11.3
 ==============================

 What is new?
 ============

 This is a maintenance release.
-Besides coming with the latest C-Blosc sources (1.21.6), there are new wheels for Python 3.12, as well as some fixes in the build process.
+Besides coming with the latest C-Blosc sources, there are new wheels for Python 3.13, as well as some CI fixes.

 In addition to extensions, we are distributing library binaries in the wheels too.
 This way, people willing to use the C-Blosc